VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 + **<u>Forbidden Fruit</u>:**
 *Agdistis* will spawn a number of non-targetable adds, all their attacks apply a <span class='debuff'>Vulnerability Up</span> debuff :
   + *Stymphalide* (Bird): egg with , performs a line AoE in the direction he's facing.
 If they're tethered to a player, they will dash towards that player and knock him back (can be immune).
 Deals <span class='phys'>physical damage</span>.
   + *Io* (Bull): egg with eyes.
-Perform a pointblank AoE covering the whole platform he's standing in.
+Perform a point-blank AoE covering the whole platform he's standing in.
 If they're tethered to a player, they will perform a line AoE towards that player.
 Deals <span class='magic'>magical damage</span>.
   + *Minotaur*: egg with a mouth.
 Performs two cone AoEs towards the two closest player.
 If they're tethered to a player, they will perform a cone AoE dealing proximity based damage.
 Deals <span class='phys'>physical damage</span>.

 ___